The Latymer Foundation

 The Latymer Foundation is a charitable trust (registered No. 312714) and the School has had considerable success in recent years in raising funds for additional means tested bursaries.
 Detailed information about the number of current award holders may be found in the Governors’ Report section of the Annual Report and Accounts.

 Fundraising for means tested bursaries is one of the prime functions of The Foundation, and all members of the Latymer community, past and present, are invited to support The Foundation in its aims.
-For further information on bursaries, giving and support, please visit the Support Us part of the website.
+For further information on bursaries, giving and support, please visit the Foundation website.